PramodShenoy/CS101/README.md

 ## CS101
-#Contains the code for udacity's CS101 course
+# Contains the code for udacity's CS101 course(dropped)
-This course teaches python from scratch and final project is to build a search engine
+covers building a web crawler